effervescentia/knot/compiler/ARCHITECTURE.md

 Handler for the `knot bundle` CLI command.
 Runs the official bundler.

-### Develop
+### DevServe

-Handler for the `knot develop` CLI command.
+Handler for the `knot dev_serve` CLI command.
 Runs the official development server.

+### LangServe

+Handler for the `knot lang_serve` CLI command.
+Runs the official language server.

+### BuildServe

+Handler for the `knot build_serve` CLI command.
+Runs a JSONRPC build server that exposes incremental compilation methods.

 ## knot